Alabama Books: The Best Books Set in the Cotton State

 Magical realism is sprinkled throughout the novel with unexplained predictions and events, and through the use of butterflies.

-This book is told in first-person from both Ava’s and Maggie’s points of view.
+This book is told in the first person from both Ava’s and Maggie’s points of view.
 They’re both likable, as are the town’s other quirky characters.
-While the book covers hard topics, including mental health and grief, it avoids being a dark book and instead is a heart-warming tale of found family.
+While the book covers hard topics, including mental health and grief, it avoids being dark and instead is a heartwarming tale of found family.

 Book Summary

-The book continues to follow each generation of both Effia and Esi all the way to the present day and includes a range of historical time periods, including the American Civil War and the Jazz Age.
+The book continues to follow each generation of Effia and Esi through to the present day and spans a range of historical periods, including the American Civil War and the Jazz Age.

-Despite the many decades that this book spans, it’s only 305 pages, so it’s not a traditional epic with extensive storylines for each generation.
+Despite spanning many decades, the book is only 305 pages, so it’s not a traditional epic with extensive storylines for each generation.
 Instead, each chapter introduces a new character, and it reads more like a series of short stories.
 Some readers are disappointed that not every chapter/character has a full arc and conclusion.

 Author Yaa Gyasi was born in Ghana and raised in Huntsville, Alabama.